 2.3 If it deems it appropriate, the first degree Arbitral Tribunal may issue provisional partial or interim awards.

-2.5 After full payment of the final costs and fees of the arbitration, the Court shall communicate an original of the provisional award to each party and/or its counsel, as well as to each arbitrator.
-A certified copy of the provisional award held by the Court may be drawn up by the Secretariat at the request of a party, provided that all other parties are informed.
+2.5 After full payment of the final costs and fees of the arbitration, the Chamber shall communicate an original of the provisional award to each party and/or its counsel, as well as to each arbitrator.
+A certified copy of the provisional award held by the Chamber may be drawn up by the Secretariat at the request of a party, provided that all other parties are informed.

 2.6 The provisional award is confidential.
 However, it may be published with the written consent and in the manner determined by the parties to the proceedings.